Messier 1 - The Crab Nebula

 OTA: Apertura 6" Ritchey-Chrétien Reflector (f/9)

-Filter: Optolong L-eNhance Duel Narrowband Filter (Ha and OIII)
+Filter: Optalong L-eNhance Dual Narrowband Filter (Ha & OIII)

 Camera: ZWO ASI183MC Pro